clauciorank/api_for_model_consumption/README.md

-This repository stores an example to use docker-compose to up an API capable of return predictions and save the used parameters and the prediction inside a postgres database.
+This repository contains an example of using Docker Compose to deploy an API capable of returning predictions and saving the used parameters and predictions inside a PostgreSQL database.

-THE .ENV CONTAINS SENSITIVE INFORMATION IT'S ONLY MAINTAINED HERE FOR DIDATIC PURPOSES
+Note: The .env file contains sensitive information and is included here for didactic purposes only.

-The following examples make a request to consume a Random Forest Model trained in the Iris dataset
+The following examples demonstrate how to make a request to consume a Random Forest model trained on the Iris dataset:

 ## CURL
 ```